osamaayub/Task-Management-App/README.md

 ```

 ## Error Handling and Validation
- form validations with Formik and Yup.
+ form validations with React-Hook-Form and Zod.
 ### Frontend:Toolkit.
 - Tasks must have a title.- Due dates must be valid and set in the future.